-This is the sixth year of the R100 charity event
+This is the seventh year of the R100 charity event

 What is it:

 Team relay event, the circuit is 100+ miles, following the Cheshire Ring Canal loop, and will be completed across 24 hours, in a relay fashion by teams.
-The route passes by the Barclays sites of Radbroke Hall, Gadbrook Park and Piccadilly Place.
-There are 17 different sections to choose from, including both running and walking stages, and each ranging from 4 - 11 miles in distance - so a challenge to suit all!
+There are 17 different sections to choose from, including cycling, running and walking stages ranging from 4 - 40+ miles in distance - so a challenge to suit all!

 To raise funds for the Petty Pool trust.
-Minimum target is £50 per participant including the entry fee.
+Minimum target is £50 per participant including the initial minimum donation.

-The first relay team set off from Radbroke Hall on Thursday 20th June at 11:30am and have a grand finish at Radbroke Hall approx. 12.10pm on Friday 21st June.
+The first relay team sets off from Radbroke Hall on Thursday 18th June at 11:30am and have a grand finish at Radbroke Hall approx. 12.10pm on Friday 19st June.

-All Barclays staff and their friends are welcome to take part.
+All colleagues and their friends are welcome to take part.
 You can either be a runner, walker, cyclist, supporter or donator - everyone can take part.
 Teams are welcomed and this has proven a great team building session in previous years.

-Minimum Donation: £15 per person, all of which goes to our chosen local charity
+Minimum Donation: £15 per person, all of which goes to Petty Pool

 Review and choose the relay section you want to take part in.
 There is a cycling stage, stages 1 & 5 are for walkers and remaining stages are gentle or moderate running sections